givxl33t/go-clean-boilerplate/readme.md

-# Go Clean Architecture Boilerplate
+# Go & Fiber Clean Architecture Boilerplate
 This repository serves as a boilerplate for building a Go project using the **Clean Architecture** principles and a commonly adopted Golang project layout.

 ## Features